cacodcar/cacodcar/README.md

 ### About me

-I am Rahul Kakodkar, Phd student in the [Pistikopoulos Group](https://parametric.tamu.edu/).
+I am Rahul Kakodkar, a Phd student in the [Pistikopoulos Group](https://parametric.tamu.edu/).
 My research focuses on developing tools for the modeling and optimzation of energy systems under uncertainty.
 Code that my group has made can be found [here](https://github.com/TAMUparametric).
 I also paint and write poetry, learn more about me on my [personal webpage](https://www.cacodcar.com/).

 ### Current Open Source Projects